DerGuru/The-Resonant/Chapters/old/04-Part4-01-We_re_going_to_teach.md

 ﻿# Part 4 - We Are Family | Ch.
 01 - We're going to teach

-Three months after the first contact to RP-0, we sat across from Elyra in the warehouse we'd come to think of as headquarters.
+Three months after first contact with RP-0, we sat across from Elyra in the warehouse we'd come to think of as headquarters.

+The check-in had been this morning.
+Standard procedure, Malvek's people said.
+Baseline resonance scan.
+Interview questions delivered with professional courtesy that felt a bit like interrogation.

+"Just compliance documentation," the the technician had explained.
+Not Reeves—someone new.
+Younger.
+More bureaucratic.
+"Partnership requires accountability."

+We'd submitted.
+Smiled.
+Provided the data they wanted.
+But the  "voluntary cooperation" felt less voluntary with every "friendly reminder."

+Malvek's strategic landscape meant we were assets.
+Useful.
+Contained.
+Monitored.

+Not quite prisoners.
+Not quite partners.
+Something uncomfortably in between.

+---

 The space had transformed.
 What was once a simple concrete shell now served as a training hall, classroom and planning room.
 It hummed with purposeful energy - students practiced in one corner, Milo adjusted monitoring equipment in another, and somewhere overhead, ventilation systems maintained optimal conditions for resonance work.